-Reminiscence groups offer more than simple conversations about “back in the day.”
-They provide the foundation for comprehensive discussions on popular subjects with the help of visual, olfactory and sensory tools.
+This training offers more than simple conversations about “back in the day.”
+It provides the foundation for comprehensive discussions on popular subjects with the help of visual, olfactory and sensory tools.

 It’s a program developed to help you organize and lead a senior’s reminiscence workshop.
 These sessions are very therapeutic for them as they encourage social interactions, enhance self-esteem, help preserve cultural heritage and enables them to make a positive life summary.